Media coverage of the Iraq War: US independent media coverage

-Non-U.S. media coverage
+Non-US media coverage

-Non-U.S. coverage sometimes differed strongly in tone and content from U.S. media coverage.
+Non-US coverage sometimes differed strongly in tone and content from US media coverage.

 In some countries television journalists' behavior differed significantly during the conflict compared to Gulf War conflicts.
 Jean-Marie Charon said most journalists were more cautious, often using the conditional form and rigorously citing sources.

 The crew of HMS Ark Royal, Britain's flagship, demanded that the BBC be turned off on the ship because of what they saw as a clear anti-Coalition or "pro-Iraq" bias.
 One BBC correspondent had been embedded on the ship, but the crew said they had no complaints of his reporting specifically.
 The sailors on board the ship claimed that the BBC gave more credit to Iraqi reports than information coming from British or allied sources, often questioning and refusing to believe reports coming from Coalition sources while reporting Iraqi claims of civilian casualties without independent verification.
 The ship's news feed was replaced with Sky News.
 Ironically, it later emerged from a study conducted by Professor Justin Lewis of the School of Journalism at Cardiff University that the BBC was the most pro-war of British networks, a finding confirmed in a separate study by the German newspaper Frankfurter Allgemeine Zeitung.

 The war in Iraq saw Abu Dhabi TV mature into a credible Al-Jazeera rival.
 However, the war did not benefit Al-Arabiya, the newest of Arabic news networks.
 Created by the Saudi audio-visual group MBC to compete with Al-Jazeera (whose tone often displeases Saudi leaders), Al-Arabiya was launched on February 19, 2003.

 In Australia, the Seven Network launched a news bulletin in March 2003, titled "Target Iraq", covering the latest news from the crisis in the country.
-When the strike on Iraq ended, the bulletin was renamed Seven's 4:30 News and it became a permanent fixture on the Seven Network's schedule.
+When the strike on Iraq ended, the bulletin was renamed Seven's 4:30 News (now Seven Afternoon News) and it became a permanent fixture on the Seven Network's schedule.

 In Philippines, the ABS-CBN launched a news bulletin in March 2003, titled "ABS-CBN News Special Coverage: Iraq War 2003", covering the latest news from the crisis in the country.

 When the strike on Iraq War ended, the bulletin was renamed TV Patrol and it became a permanent fixture on the ABS-CBN's schedule.